abh1navv/abh1navv.github.io/data/blog/go-variables-constants.md

 ```

 Grouping variable declarations is a good way to reduce the number of lines of code needed to declare multiple variables.

 It is also a good way to group variables which have similar usage.
 It can also be used to group all variables which are used in a single function to make it easier to understand the code.

-## 2. Global Variables
+## Global Variables

 Variables which are defined outside the functions are called global variables.
 Let's talk a little about access rules before we see the syntax.

-### 2.1.
-Access Rules
+### Access Rules

 Go has only two types of accesses to global variables and functions:

-1. Public access - Variables and functions that start with an upper case letter are public (automatically exported by the package) and can be used anywhere in the program.
+1. **Public access** - Variables and functions that start with an upper case letter are public (automatically exported by the package) and can be used anywhere in the program.
-2. Package access - Variables and functions that start with a lower case letter are private and can only be used inside the package where they are defined.
+2. **Package access** - Variables and functions that start with a lower case letter are private and can only be used inside the package where they are defined.

 If you're not familiar with packages in Go, you can think of a package as a collection of files which have the same package name in the first line of the file.

-### 2.2.
-Global Variable Declaration
+### Global Variable Declaration

 Let's look at the syntax to declare a global variable or constant.